vahit19/smart_grid/README.md

 ## Performance

-Our models are trained 100 / 20 epochs repspectively for appliances from REDD and UK-DALE dataset, all other parameters could be found in 'train.py' and 'utils.py'
+Our models are trained 100 / 20 epochs repspectively for appliances from TEAD, REDD and UK-DALE dataset, all other parameters could be found in 'train.py' and 'utils.py'

 ## Citing